 I’m loving the design progress so far!
 With mixes of blacks, white and neutrals – this space is definitely headed in the right direction and setting the tone for the rest of the home.
 I hope this sneak peek has you excited to come see the finished product next Spring.
 And be on the lookout for more updates and sneak peeks of other rooms.
 There’s a ton of exciting updates to come!

 Until then, check out our and the Boulevard Show House to stay up-to-date on all things BLVD Show House!

-The Boulevard Show House renovation is in full swing (check out the big announcement here!) and there is some major construction going on right now.
-With most of the walls stripped to the studs and the first floor to the trusses (you can see through to the basement), I haven’t been spending a ton of time hanging out there.
-Soon enough the subfloors and sheetrock will go in but, in the meantime, I am happy to share some updates with you all.
-Today we are sitting down with the talented Tylor Hearn, owner of , for an info-packed edition of “Ask the Experts.”
+The Boulevard Show House renovation is in full swing and there’s some major construction going on.
+Most of the walls are stripped to the studs and you can seen through the first floor to the basement.
+I haven’t been spending a ton of time hanging out there, but soon the subfloors and Sheetrock will go in.
+In the meantime, I’m excited to share some updates with you in another info-packed edition of “Ask the Experts.”

 As a designer, I am constantly inspired … for my projects, for a particular piece, and for my design business.
 Inspiration comes in a plethora of forms: A beautiful painting, a particularly vibrant Hibiscus flower (on my patio right now!), or just a random quote as I’m working throughout the day.